8 False Claims Still Made About Two-Post Lifts

 - 150% load with no visual deformation of the lift’s structural elements or components.

-- Rigid environmental quality control requirements for manufacturing and shipping facilities.
+- Environmental quality control requirements for manufacturing and shipping facilities.

 - Structural integrity testing of every single system and component for proper function of controls, load-holding systems, lowering speeds, overload protection and more.